 What can you do?
 Ensure that your child is well.
-Is he/she suffering from anxiety or other related issues?
-Is he/she getting enough rest?
-Is he/she eating nutritional meals?
+Is she suffering from anxiety or other related issues?
+Is she getting enough rest?
+Is she eating nutritional meals?

 5) Frederic Skinner – set reasonable expectations

-Skinner is well known for his studies on behaviourism and for his notion that man can be conditioned to an environment.
-In other words, a child can be taught how to respond to his/her environment.
+Skinner is well known for his studies on behaviorism and for his notion that man can be conditioned to an environment.
+In other words, a child can be taught how to respond to his environment.

-One of Skinner’s most important findings in relation to motivation was that if one’s behaviour led to positive rewards, then that behaviour was more likely to be repeated.
+One of Skinner’s most important findings in relation to motivation was that if one’s behavior led to positive rewards, then that behavior was more likely to be repeated.

 Skinner drew on Thorndike’s Law of Effect: “responses that produce a satisfying effect in a particular situation become more likely to occur again in that situation, and responses that produce a discomforting effect become less likely to occur again in that situation”.

 What can you do?
-When your child often meets with success, he/she is likely to repeat the behaviour that led to success.
+When your child often meets with success, she is likely to repeat the behavior that led to success.
 The opposite is true.
 It is important to set realistic expectations for your child.
 They should be neither easy nor too hard.

-If a child repeatedly meets with failure, he/she is likely to become less motivated and less willing to try new things.
-This has been confirmed by the Endowed Progress Effect which posits that individuals who encounter initial progress become more committed to continued effort to achieve the desired goal.
+If a child repeatedly meets with failure, she is likely to become less motivated and less willing to try new things.
+This has been confirmed by the Endowed Progress Effect – individuals who encounter initial progress become more committed to continued effort to achieve the desired goal.
 You can read about the Endowed Progress Effect here.

 Does your child seek the approval of others?
-Does he/she seek challenges or creativity?
-Knowing what motivates your child is the first step to keeping him/her more engaged.
+Does she seek challenges or creativity?
+Knowing what motivates your child is the first step to keeping her more engaged.